 - 1. Are determined by us to be Medically Necessary and medically appropriate according to national standards of care; - 2.
-Are provided at a facility approved by us or under contract with us (the Out-of-Network benefit does NOT apply to transplant Services); - 3.
-Involve one or more of the following organs or tissues: - Heart - Lung - Liver - Kidney - Pancreas - Small bowel - Autologous hematopoietic stem cell/bone marrow - Allogeneic hematopoietic stem cell/bone marrow; and - 4.
+Are provided at a facility approved by us or under contract with us; - 3.
+Involve one or more of the following organs or tissues: - Heart - Lung - Liver

+- Kidney - Pancreas - Small bowel - Autologous hematopoietic stem cell/bone marrow - Allogeneic hematopoietic stem cell/bone marrow; and - 4.
 Are directly related to the transplant procedure, including Services that occur before, during and after the transplant procedure.

-Covered Services for transplant recipients include medical Services, Hospital Services, medical supplies, medications and prescription drugs while hospitalized, diagnostic modalities, prosthesis, high dosage chemotherapy for stem cell/bone marrow transplants, and travel expenses.
+Covered Services for transplant recipients include medical Services, hospital Services, medical supplies, medications and prescription drugs while hospitalized, diagnostic modalities, prosthesis, high dosage chemotherapy for stem cell/bone marrow transplants, and travel expenses.
 Travel expenses are subject to a \$5,000 lifetime benefit maximum for transportation, food and lodging.
 Food and lodging is subject to a \$150 per diem.
-Per diem expenses apply to the \$5,000 travel expenses benefit maximum.
+Per Diem expenses apply to the \$5,000 travel expenses lifetime benefit maximum.
 (Note: Travel expenses are not covered for donors.)